Bob Lambert (undercover police officer): Sexual relationships

 In the course of his police service, Lambert infiltrated activist groups (environmentalists, animal rights activists and anti-racists) using the alias Mark "Bob" Robinson.
 To gain credibility as an activist, he formed friendships with other movement members; he also embarked in long-term relationships with women as a means of establishing a cover story.

 He fathered a child with one of the activists he was spying on although he already had a wife and children.
-After that relationship ended he embarked on another with a woman who was politically conscious, but was not an activist.
+After that relationship ended he embarked on another with a woman who was not politically active.
 His colleagues at Special Branch raided her home in order to bolster his image as a hardcore militant.

 Lambert was confronted about his past activities by members of London Greenpeace (which he had infiltrated in the 1980s) as he spoke at a conference in October 2011.
 Lambert subsequently apologised to other activists and to the woman whom he had used as a "lover" (who said she felt "raped by the state" after learning about the deception).
 Though he had earlier denied that reports in The Guardian newspaper were true, in July 2013 he acknowledged that he had conducted four such relationships under false pretences, saying that he "made serious mistakes that I should regret, and I always will do."
+At the time, he was said to have bragged to a colleague about having fathered a child with one of his targets.

 On 23 October 2014, the Metropolitan Police Service agreed to pay £425,000 to a woman called Jacqui whose child was fathered by Lambert; she did not know at the time of their relationship that he was an undercover police officer.
 The payment was part of an agreement for her to drop her legal action alleging assault, negligence, deceit and misconduct by senior officers.
 She was a 22-year-old activist at the time of her relationship with Lambert, who was using the pseudonym Bob Robinson, and she gave birth to their son in 1985.
 When the boy was two years old his father vanished, and she told BBC News she had received psychiatric care after learning the officer's real identity.

 The unprecedented payment resulted from a legal battle with women who said they were duped into relationships with officers who were spying on them.
 Scotland Yard said it "unreservedly apologises for any pain and suffering" but added that "the Metropolitan Police Service has never had a policy that officers can use sexual relations for the purposes of policing".
-Scotland Yard had previously refused to either confirm or deny whether Bob Lambert was a Special Demonstration Squad operative, despite his own admissions to journalists.
-However, it was forced to change its position in August 2014 after a legal ruling.
+Scotland Yard had previously refused to either confirm or deny whether Bob Lambert was a Special Demonstration Squad operative, despite his own admissions to journalists, but it was forced to change its position in August 2014 after a legal ruling.
 Lambert did not respond to BBC requests for comment on the settlement but had previously said that he wanted to apologise to women with whom he had relationships and that he had made some "serious mistakes".